 A friend headed for England who heard about their speed cameras asks how many he’ll encounter.
 Answer: a lot.
-Even out in the country, they snap away at you.
+Even out in the country, they’ll snap away at you.

-Having logged about 80,000 road miles in the UK since 1974, I’ve noticed this and other changes that turned driving from a joy to drudgery.
+Since 1974 I’ve logged 80,000 UK road miles, from Land’s End to John O’Groats.
+Islands from Jura in the Hebrides to Guernsey in the Channel.
+For a long time it was a driver’s paradise.
+More recently UK driving turned from a joy to drudgery.
 Of course a lot has to do with the huge growth of cars on cramped roads.
-Perhaps the modern depredations of the State are a result rather than a cause.
-Headed into Dorchester one Saturday morning, I had to resort to an Ordnance Survey map to get in using one-track roads—all the arteries were packed and stuck.
+The modern depredations of the State are a result rather than a cause.
+Headed into Dorchester one Saturday morning, I had to resort to an Ordnance Survey map to get in and out using one-track roads—all the regular arteries were packed and stuck.

 Big Brother is watching

 I recently drove extensively in the West Country and the Scottish Highlands, and those yellow cameras (some dummies) were everywhere.
 They love to put them on the tourist routes.
 Thankfully the UK still has only a few basic speed limits—30-50-60-70, maybe some 40s.
 Not those constant 5 mph changes that bring in so much revenue elsewhere.
 But an Oxfordshire friend told me he was nailed for 53 in a 50 by the ever-vigilant cameras of Big Brother.